TheFebrin/Deep-Learning-Project-Instance-Segmentation/README.md

 │
 ├──  /mains                - main files responsible for the whole pipeline │    └── main.py
+|
+├──  /figures              - figures generated during analysis and used in README │    └── ...
 │
 ├──  /notebooks            - notebook files created for tests on Colaboratory │    ├── /Convert_to_COCO_format.ipynb